ndarville/style/markdown/README.md

 ### Links ###

-Links are fairly straightforward, but these guidelines should be followed:
+Links are straightforward, but follow these guidelines:

 * Use the `[Foo][]` shorthand whenever convenient, as it eschews cruft.
-* Use the `[Foo][bar]` syntax in the remaining cases, when readability is improved.
+* Use the `[Foo][bar]` syntax in the remaining cases, when it improves readability.

 ### `<pre>` ###

 * Use backticks, `, not tildes, ~.
-* Use them regardless of whether syntax-highlighting is applied; do not indent.
+* Use them regardless of whether you apply syntax-highlighting; do not indent.

 ### Unordered Lists  ###